 This antenna was originally built to tune on 30, 20, and 17 meters.
-I wanted to see how it would perform on for meters, but would need more capacitance in order to do that.
+I wanted to see how it would perform on 40 meters, but would need more capacitance in order to do that.
 What I did was to add in a 150pF doorknob capacitor in parallel to the air variable cap, and inserted a switch to enable or disable the use of the doorknob cap.
-This way, when I want to work on 40m, I flip the switch, then retune the air variable to my desired frequency.
+This way, when I want to work on 40m, I flip the switch, then retune the capacitor to my desired frequency.

 Matching the antenna to the 50 Ohm transceiver can be accomplished in a number of ways too.
 The quickest and easiest is the unshielded coupling loop like I am using on this antenna.
 The loop is simply a loop of wire or copper tubing that is approximately 20% of the diameter of the radiating loop.
 One end is connected to the center of the coax, the other end to the braid.
 I use a BNC to banana post adapter for this connection.
 The feed loop can be attached to the mast and slid up or down to find the best SWR and impedance match.
-Other methods include shielded coupling loops, gamma match, hairpin coupling, and transformer coupling among others.
+Other methods include shielded coupling loops, gamma match, hairpin coupling, and transformer coupling, among others.

 It is constructed from a 10' piece of 1/2" Type M copper pipe.
 The pipe was cut into eight equal length sections of 15", then soldered together with 45° elbows into an octagon shape.
 A section was cut out at the top, then about 4 " of each end was hammered flat, than a 3/8" hole drilled close to the ends.
 This enclosure for the capacitor is fitted with two 3/8-24" stainless steel bolts to act as studs to not only allow the enclosure to be attached to the loop, but provide connection points for the capacitor.

-I chose to use a simple unshileded coupling loop made from 10 ga stranded copper wire, mainly because I had a lot of it. :) I started with a circumference slightly longer than 20% of that of the radiating loop.
+I chose to use a simple unshielded coupling loop made from 10 ga stranded copper wire, mainly because I had a lot of it. :) I started with a circumference slightly longer than 20% of that of the radiating loop.
 The loop was trimmed down slightly until I had a very good Z 50 Ohm match measured at the antenna.